nodeSolidServer/node-solid-server/README.md

 ## Contributing

-`solid` is only possible due to the excellent work of the following contributors:
+`solid` is has been made possible due to contributions from many individuals, these are some of the key contributors:

 <table>
   <tbody>